NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU2-Sequence---Prerelease-for-Ball/Home/ProfilesandExtensions/ProfilesIndex.page.md

 <tr>
 <td>{{pagelink:Profile-ServiceRequest-Lab-37178,text:UKCore-ServiceRequest-Lab}}</td>
 <td>active</td>
-<td>A profile derived from the UK Core ServiceRequest profile to define the minimal set of data to query and retrieve the request for laboratory tests/td>
+<td>>Defines the UK Core constraints and extensions on the ServiceRequest resource for the minimal set of data to query and retrieve service request information, specifically related to laboratory tests.<br>
 <td>6</td>
 </tr>
 <tr>